-An Estate Planning Lawyer You Can Trust
+Estate Planning Lawyers You Can Trust

 What is Estate Planning?

-Once you understand what’s in your estate, the next step is to think about how to protect it and your family after you’re gone.
+Once you understand what’s in your estate, the next step is to think about how to protect it and your family after you’re gone:

 -

 Do you have enough life insurance?
-Life insurance is vital for matters like paying off a mortgage, leaving money for your spouse and children to live off of, and having enough money for children’s college education.
+Life insurance is vital for matters like paying off a mortgage, leaving money for your spouse and children to live off of, and having enough money for your children’s college education.

 -